Skip to main content

 "What about marriage?"
 He asked.

-"I am affiliated to Brahma samaj Dadabhai, I will, by the rules of theirs," Nikhil spoke.
+"I am affiliated with Brahma Samaj Dadabhai, I will, by the rules of theirs," Nikhil spoke.

-"I can't let you take Sampoorna from here without solemnizing your vows."
+"I can't let you take Sampoorna from here without solemnising your vows."
 Aniruddha shook his head.
-"I am sorry but I don't trust you anymore."
+"I am sorry, but I don't trust you anymore."

 "I understand, Dadabhai.
 We will do whatever it takes to reassure you."